HarvardForest/summer2015/README.md

 2. [Download Git](https://git-scm.com/downloads)

-3. Clone this repository using the terminal command:
+3. Clone this repository to your desktop using the terminal commands:
+`cd ~/Desktop`
 `git clone https://github.com/HarvardForest/summer2015.git`

 4. Switch to the appropriate branch using the terminal command: